HIDDEN WATER IS A NOT FOR PROFIT ORGANIZATION DEPENDENT SOLELY ON INDIVIDUAL DONATIONS

 Michelle has been a practicing mediator and trainer since completing the Planning Change Certification program in 2013.
 In her private practice she mediates cases from separation and divorce to small business disputes.
 Michelle was trained in Non-Violent Communication ten years ago and comes to alternative dispute resolution after fifteen years working in equity research at bulge bracket investment banks, and primary research/expert networks.
 In 2014, Michelle trained with Kay Pranis in the indigenous practice of Peacemaking Circles.
 Her work as an alternative dispute practitioner builds on her varied life experiences, management positions and successful careers in finance and as an entrepreneur.

-Emily Iwamoto is a Boston native, recently moving to New York to pursue Restorative Justice work.
-She is now a Restorative Justice Coordinator for the Spring Creek Community School in East New York, Brooklyn.
-She is helping build a new Restorative Justice Program at Spring Creek to create alternatives to suspension and combat the school-to-prison pipeline.
-May of 2016 she completed the Restorative Justice Certificate Program with Elizabeth Clements and Kay Pranis.
-Emily is excited to be facilitating with Hidden Water NYC and hopes to bring an intersectional lens of race, gender and class in her circles.
+Emily is a Boston native living in Brooklyn.
+She serves as a Restorative Justice Coordinator for the Spring Creek Community School in East New York, where she is works to create alternatives to suspension and combat the school-to- prison pipeline.
+Emily completed the Restorative Justice Certificate Program in 2016 and brings an intersectional lens of race, gender, and class to her circle facilitation at Hidden Water.

 Glen Parker has been a restorative justice practitioner since 2011, and has conducted circles in schools and communities throughout New York City.
 He worked at New York Peace Institute for over three years where he most recently held the position of Restorative Justice Manager, overseeing NYPI’s delivery of restorative practices in matters referred from the criminal and juvenile justice systems in Brooklyn and Manhattan.
 Glen received his B.A. in Philosophy at SUNY Purchase and his J.D. and LL.M.
 (Dispute Resolution and Advocacy) at Cardozo School of Law, where is currently serves as an adjunct professor.